-Investment Management Agreement ('IMA')
+Investment Management Agreement (IMA)

-Invesco Asset Management Limited ('IAML') acts as Manager and Secretary to the Company under an investment management agreement dated 15 September 2008.
+Invesco Asset Management Limited (IAML) acts as Manager and Secretary to the Company under an investment management agreement dated 15 September 2008.
 The agreement is terminable by either party by giving not less than 3 months' notice.

 The management fee is payable monthly in arrears and is equal to 0.05% of the market capitalisation of the Company's ordinary shares at each month end.
-IAML is also entitled to a performance fee in respect of each rolling three year period in which the Company outperforms its benchmark, the FTSE All-Share Index, plus a hurdle rate, this being the equivalent of 1.25% per annum, as adjusted for shorter periods.